Design for Easy Processes: Create and Link Supplier Data to Any Component

 Click ‘Add,’ then simply specify the name of the datasheet, then paste the webpage that the sheet exists on.
 That’s all there is to it!
 You should now see a link in the properties of this component that can easily be referenced straight from the Altium Designer interface.

 Showing the ‘Dayton Speaker’ datasheet linked under the properties tab for our speaker.

-As tricky as managing a component library can be, Altium is continuously improving their interface, expanding the supplier lists, and deepening their libraries in order to ease your tasks at hand.
+As tricky as managing a component library can be, Altium Designer is continuously improving their interface, expanding the supply chain, and deepening their libraries in order to ease your tasks at hand.

 Specifying parameters such as supplier specific part numbers, costs, quantities, and so on, are all crucial parts that can be incorporated very seamlessly into the design.
 These parameters can then be integrated directly into a PO or BOM making your design life that much easier.